apbit/Test/README.md

                 CurrencyName = "Pound"
             });

-When consuming this Web API service, use a phone number of 10 digits that is prefixed with any of the coes from the allCountries list.
+When consuming this Web API service, use a phone number of 10 digits that is prefixed with any of the codes from the allCountries list.

 To consume this service, the following route was added:

               config.Routes.MapHttpRoute(
                 name: "CountryPhone",
                 routeTemplate: "api/{controller}/{action}/{phonenumber}"